Plumbing FAQ's (Frequently Asked Questions)

 Is a basement bathroom possible even though my sewer piping is higher than the basement floor ?

 A) The most challenging part of basement bathrooms, as with any plumbing project is the ventilation piping.
-Plumbers will tell you there are four parts of a plumbing system 1 = water, 2 = drainage 3 = venting and 4 = venting.
+Four major parts of a plumbing system are as follows 1 = water, 2 = drainage 3 = venting of drain piping and 4 = venting of the bathroom space.
 Properly vented plumbing fixtures are critical in keeping airborne diseases and sewer gases from entering your building.

-Most Basement bathrooms are below the building drain (sewer main) and will require a pump chamber to collect the refuse and pump it up into the building drain (sewer main).
+Most Basement bathrooms are below the building drain (sewer main) and will require a pump system to overcome this problem.
 The pump chamber will needs to be vented to remove negative pressures and odors, as too will the new plumbing fixtures.

 Your plumber will need to tie all the basement venting into your existing plumbing vents (six inches above the highest plumbing fixture) or install a new vent through the roof.
 Most newer houses (built after 1990's) have future vents set up in the basement for future use.